-The staff member needs to know that his or her performance problem is a serious situation and what he or she can expect if work expectations are not met.
+The staff member needs to know that their performance problem is a serious situation and what they can expect if work expectations are not met.
 At this point, you should:

-- · Be specific without threatening. - Be prepared to follow through if performance does not improve.
+- Be specific without threatening. - Be prepared to follow through if performance does not improve.

-Emphasize that the staff member is responsible for resolving the present situation and avoiding future consequences.
+• Emphasize that the staff member is responsible for resolving the present situation and avoiding future consequences.